m-ashry-eg/SAA-C03/notes/README.md

 - #### RDS Proxy

-  - **What is**: Amazon RDS Proxy is a fully managed database proxy service.
+  - **Definition**: Amazon RDS Proxy is a fully managed database proxy service.
 Provided by Amazon Web Services (AWS).
 It is designed to improve the scalability and availability of applications using Amazon RDS databases.

   - **Connection Pooling**: RDS Proxy efficiently manages database connections, reducing the overhead of establishing and tearing